Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 An avulsion fracture is when a small piece of bone breaks and pulls away from a larger bone.
 Part or all of the piece may break away.
-An avulsion fracture may happen when a muscle, tendon, or ligament is pulled very hard.
-This can occur during a fall or while playing sports.

 - You feel lightheaded, short of breath, and have chest pain.